 Whether you're on the train to work, travelling to a design event, such as our own web design conference Generate, or just relaxing on a beach holiday, it's difficult to pick up your smartphone without getting sucked into social media or work emails.
 But it's not good for your mental health or overall productivity to never switch off from all that noise.
 So why not instead invest in an e-reader?
 The Amazon Kindle range has a number of different models to suit different people’s needs.
 Read on to find out which is best for you.

 Screen size: 6-inch | Screen type: Pearl e-paper | Storage: 4GB | Resolution: 167ppi | Weight: 161g | Touchscreen: yes | Wi-Fi: yes | Battery life: up to four weeks

 With the Amazon Kindle range, you very much get what you pay for, and the Kindle is the most basic, and consequently cheapest, e-reader of the bunch.
-With 4G of storage you can carry thousands of ebooks around with you wherever you go.
+With 4G of storage, you can carry thousands of ebooks around with you wherever you go.
 And the touchscreen is perfectly usable, although there’s no backlight.
-So you might have difficulty reading it in dim lighting, as well as bright sunlight, and there’s no 3G functionality.
+You might have difficulty reading it in dim lighting, as well as bright sunlight, and there’s no 3G functionality.
 That said, those are all compromises you may well be willing to make for the lower price.

 08. Amazon Kindle Paperwhite

 Screen size: 6-inch | Screen type: E ink | Storage: 4GB | Resolution: 300ppi | Weight: 209g | Touchscreen: yes | Wi-Fi: yes | Battery life: up to six weeks